contepablod/contepablod.github.io/README.md

 <img src="https://www.thisiscolossal.com/wp-content/uploads/2017/07/wave-1.gif" alt="Math GIF" width="1000" height="500"/>
-**"What is unpleasant here, and indeed directly to be objected to, is the use of complex numbers. Ψ is surely fundamentally a real function."** Letter from Schrodinger to Lorentz.
+<strong>"What is unpleasant here, and indeed directly to be objected to, is the use of complex numbers. Ψ is surely fundamentally a real function."</strong> Letter from Schrodinger to Lorentz.
 June 6th, 1926.
 <br>

 # Hi, I am Pablo 👋